seng637-winter-2023/seng637-a5-Hetalvirani25/seng637-a5-group17.md

 ![CS_J2_1](/media/CS_J2_tab1_int.PNG)

 ### Model evaluation (J2.dat)
+As seen below, the Discrete Weibull Type III (DW3) model fits our given data the best.
 ![CS_J2_1](/media/CS_J2_tab2.PNG)

 ### Model evaluation (J2.dat) intensity view
+Compared to the previous view, the Discrete Weibull Type III (DW3) model matches the peaks the best.
+This shows it is still the best model when evaluated in the intensity view.
 ![CS_J2_1](/media/CS_J2_tab2_int.PNG)

 ### Model comparisons (J2.dat)
+The numerical values concur with the visual conclusions in the previous images.
+As seen in the table, the DW3 model has:

+- lowest log likelihood
+- lowest AIC, BIC, SSE
+- highest critic (mean, median)

+This once again shows that the DW3 model is the best fit for the J2.dat file.

 ![CS_J2_3](/media/CS_J2_tab3.PNG)

 # Assessment Using Reliability Demonstration Chart